nataliaKat/Software-Engineering-in-Practice-Assignments/README.md

 ### Installing

-A step by step series of examples that tell you how to get the project running.
-First move to the project's directory.

-    cd ase2021_practical_assignments

-Then build the project using maven.
+You can just build the project using Maven.

     mvn install